-The Colchester and District Talking Newspaper was the first in England to be started, prior to that four Talking Newspapers had been started in Wales.
+The Colchester and District Talking Newspaper is believed to be the first tohave been started in England, prior to that four Talking Newspapers had been started in Wales.

 In 1972 after a member of staff at the University of Essex, Phil Brew, who had been running a reading service within the University for blind students for a year or two, wondered if there was any way the service could help local visually handicapped people.